 Normally tmux sets current running application name as window name.
 If we are using a lot of windows for multiple operations and we want to rename the window name.

 The pane is used to multiplexing a single window.
 Using multiple commands in a single-window is very useful and popular usage.
 Below we can see two horizontal pane.
 We will look at how to create panes below.

 Create New Vertical Pane

 The current window can be divided into two vertical panes with the

-After creating pane current working pane will change to the new pane and active pane can be seen in the line between panes.
+After creating a pane current working pane will change to the new pane and active pane can be seen in the line between panes.
 The lower part of the line is yellow which means left pane is active.